KunalSKurve/ARProjectforEducation_FYGrp_S1_EDAI/README.md

-# AR Project for Education
+# Unity Based Application that uses Augmented Reality for Education

 SYNOPSIS